 - Further Operational Flight Trials (O.F.T) will be conducted shortly from Indian Naval Platform before induction into the service.

 - The missile project is a next-generation quick-reaction surface-to-air missile (QRSAM) with a lethal near-hundred per cent kill probability under development by DRDO.

-- The missile will fill the gap created by the Indian government’s decision to wind up development of the Trishul point defense missile system.
+- The missile will fill the gap created by the Indian government’s decision to wind up the development of the Trishul point defence missile system.